High on a Happy Vibe (song)

 "High on a Happy Vibe" is a song by British band Urban Cookie Collective, released in April 1994 by Pulse-8 Records as the fourth single from the band's debut album by the same name (1994).
 Written and composed by Rohan Heath, the vocals were by Diane Charlemagne, who also provided the vocal for the band's three previous hit singles.
 The song was a top-10 hit in Finland and a top-30 hit in Belgium, Ireland and the Netherlands.
 In the United Kingdom, "High on a Happy Vibe" peaked at number 31 on the UK Singles Chart.
-The accompanying music video for the song featured the band performing on a flying carpet.
+The accompanying music video for the song was directed by David Betteridge, featuring the band performing on a flying carpet.

 Critical reception

 Pan-European magazine Music & Media wrote, "The dance craze started in the UK.
 Then the continentals took over with "Euro Dance".
 The Cookies are the British answer to the phenomenon, and taste like Swedish "kecks" and German "Kuchen"."
 James Hamilton from Music Weeks RM Dance Update described the song as a "quovery chugging cheesy chanter" in his weekly dance column.